||24 Sep 2021 - 30 Dec 2022

 Further details of the course units and their content can be found in the unit topics summary.

 How you'll learn

-You'll explore the assessment literature, adopting an analytic and critical approach, conferring with colleagues and experts at interactive and structured input sessions at the Saturday Day Schools.
+You'll explore assessment literature, adopting an analytic and critical approach, conferring with colleagues and experts at interactive and structured input sessions at the day schools.
 You will also have opportunities to share, reflect and try out your new understanding at work through course assignments.

 The Virtual Learning Environment (VLE) provides the course materials and you'll work with your colleagues there throughout the course.
 The rich environment of the online forums is a key part of this programme.